SkytAsul/trombinoscope/README.md

 # Trombinoscope / Face Book
+This is a Typst/Python/Bash project that makes creation of a face book fast and easy.

+It was originally created for the French engineering school INSA Rennes, but can easily be adapted to every school in the world.

 ## Instructions
 1. Place in the `/raw` directory all the raw image files, following the `Department/Year/Group` hierarchy.
 They must be in the format `.JPG`.
 1. Also place the `.xlsx` files in the same hierarchy.